 As a software engineer, you’ll have multiple fields and opportunities to choose from.
 This not the case for every job, so you should be thankful 🙂

-There are software engineers who prefer working in a bank, a web agency, a software company, etc. There is no right and wrong field.
+There are software engineers who prefer working in a bank, a web agency, a software company, etc. There is no right or wrong field.
 It depends on what you want and what you aspire to be in the future.

 When you work in any company, you’ll be either in a cost center or a profit center.
 This means how the company sees you as a resource.
 If you’re from a profit center, this means you’re working on something that brings the company money.
 If you’re from a cost center, this means you cost the company money.